christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 where $b$ and $c$ are the probabilities that a faulty and no-response event, respectively, will cause undesired behavior or even disastrous consequences to the user.
 Oftentimes, we have systems where $b \gg c \approx 0$, which means that the safety depends on correct, as-intended results, such as in the bank transfer example.

+This definitions of safety and reliability are related to the definition of the _safety and liveness properties_ in the concurrency literature.
+If a system applies one of these properties, then it is true for every possible execution in the system:

+- **Safety**: Something bad will not occur,
+- **Liveness**: Something good will _eventually_ occur.

 #### Types of Possible Faults {#sec:possible-faults}

+\epigraph{To a first approximation, we can say that accidents are almost always the result of incorrect estimates of the likelihood of one or more things.}{--- \textup{C. Michael Holloway, NASA}}

 On the one hand, faults[^faults] can be categorized by the nature of their timing: